github/codeql/docs/language/ql-spec/language.rst

 The values of a set literal expression are all the values of all the contained element expressions.

+Set literals are supported from release 2.1.0 of the CodeQL CLI, and release 1.24 of LGTM Enterprise.

 Disambiguation of expressions
 -----------------------------